 An additional 1,670± square foot two-bedroom house is perched on a cliff near the center of the ranch and provides additional accommodations when needed.
-It features a large outdoor patio area and is complimented by a small garage for additional storage.
+It features a large outdoor patio area and a small garage for additional storage.

 The ranch enjoys a four-season western Colorado climate which is surprisingly mild given its mountain location.
 Average summer highs are in the low 80s and in the low 30s in the winter months, with relatively low humidity year round.
 The lower elevations of the McCoy area typically don’t hold a lot of snow and are a winter concentration area for elk and mule deer.
 Additionally, the ranch generally slopes to the south, making it warmer and sunnier in the winter.

-The aesthetic and recreational strengths of Table Rock Ranch are nicely complimented by its agricultural production.
+The aesthetic and recreational strengths of Table Rock Ranch are nicely complemented by its agricultural production.
 Historical water rights are used to irrigate approximately 170 acres of hay meadow.
-An agricultural lease with the caretaker provides some income and keeps the ranch ag for property tax purposes.
-The caretaker handles the irrigating, haying and manages the pastures for horses and livestock.
+An agricultural lease with a neighboring rancher provides some income and keeps the ranch ag for property tax purposes.
 The ranch is also well suited for equestrian use, with extensive riding opportunities on site as well as in the adjacent BLM lands.

 The ranch is located in Game Management Unit #15, which offers an unlimited either-sex elk license for two of the four rifle seasons and unlimited archery tags during the archery season.
-This means that an elk hunter can purchase an over-the-counter license for either of the 9-day rifle seasons or the month-long archery season.
-It does not matter whether the hunter is a resident or not a resident of Colorado.
+This means that an elk hunter can purchase an over-the-counter license for either of the nine-day rifle seasons or the month-long archery season.
+It does not matter whether the hunter is a resident or a non- resident of Colorado.
 Tags are available through the draw for the other elk seasons, mule deer, bear and lion.
-The ranch is large enough to register to receive landowner vouchers for species with limited tags.
+The ranch is large enough to register to receive landowner voucher applications for species with limited tags, such as mule deer.

 Over three channel miles of fishable stream are located throughout the deeded lands.
 The majority of that (2.3± miles) is in the form of Rock Creek, consisting of 10,000± feet below the confluence with Egeria Creek.
 Above the confluence there is 2,200± feet of Rock Creek and 2,000± feet of Egeria Creek.
 Another 1,900± feet of the “Oxbow,” a channel connecting five ponds, was also developed as part of the stream enhancement project.
 And if all that isn’t enough, there are several additional miles of Rock Creek and Egeria Creek that are easily accessed just off the property in the adjacent BLM lands.

 During the construction phase of the project, Queen of the River Consultants utilized 2,500 boulders to create 240 structures to reshape the thalweg, stabilize banks and increase pool size and frequency with 80 quality pools.
-They also restored the “Oxbow,” an historic natural channel of Rock Creek, resulting in additional low velocity, high productivity habitat for rearing or juvenile and sub-adult trout.
+They also restored the “Oxbow,” an historic natural channel of Rock Creek, resulting in additional low-velocity, high-productivity habitat for rearing of juvenile and sub-adult trout.
 The enhancement increased depths, improved the width-to-depth ratios, and dramatically boosted the diversity and natural connectivity of the stream habitat through creation of staging, spawning, nursery and additional off-channel habitat.
-The resulting quality of the stream is demonstrated by the fact that it supports a self-sustaining population of brown trout and fish from the Colorado River which migrate up Rock Creek to spawn on the property.
+The resulting quality of the stream is demonstrated by the fact that it supports a self-sustaining population of brown trout and fish from the Colorado River will migrate up Rock Creek to spawn on the property.

 “Table Rock Ranch features an extraordinary amount of high quality and diverse water for a property of this size.”